jcaillon/valet/tests.d/0000-valet-cli/results.approved.md

 --tabstop=3
 --header-first
 --header=Press ALT+H to display the help and keybindings.
-Please select the command to run (filter by typing anything) --print-query
+Please select the command to run.
+--print-query
 --no-multi
 --preview-label=Command help